 I keep current with developments in the field, sharing my insights with colleagues in my department and in the CLS.
-I shall be sharing my research on rethinking the social space of the classroom through assemblage theory as part of a panel of faculty from Yale and Union College, which I organized for the 2021 Modern Language Association conference (“Just in Time: Persistence of Language and Culture Studies during and beyond Pandemic”).
+I look for opportunities to share my research with national audiences.
+For example, I presented a paper on rethinking the social space of the classroom through assemblage theory in a panel I organized for the 2021 Modern Language Association conference (“Just in Time: Persistence of Language and Culture Studies during and beyond Pandemic”).

 Below are presentations and materials I have shared and/or presented in two venues: the CLS and Yale's Spanish Program.
 I have also shared them with colleagues at other universities.

-In addition to sharing new ideas at meetings, I share resources with colleagues, such as a syllabus template I designed for use by lectors in the Spanish program, a handout for creating a learning community online (see penultimate document), and a handout I created after attending a workshop at the Yale University Art Gallery.
+In addition to sharing new ideas at meetings, I share resources with colleagues, such as curriculum development workshop handouts, a handout for creating a learning community online (see penultimate document), and a handout I created after attending a workshop at the Yale University Art Gallery.
 See "The Art of Looking" at the bottom of this page (originally shared as a word document).

 Click on the buttons below to access my presentations.
 Click here to view my certificates.